one-loop/servo/README.md

 2. Go on [this link](https://tasty-mask-4026.glideapp.io/) to visit the app on the browser.
 It should display an iPhone screen, you may need to zoom out if the proportions of the app aren't fitting to the screen
 3. To install the app on your phone, scan the qr code which will open the app on the phone browser.
 If you're using iOS, visit the app link on **safari**, click share and add to home screen.
 On android, click the install button in the top right of the browser and it should install the app to your home screen
 4. You can now open and play around with the app.
 The app is just a prototype for a possible app, so the users on the app are just dummy accounts.
-5. If you want to see the inner workings of the app, send me an email (ssifa70423atkes.edu.kw) and I will add you as a member of the project so you can view the app
+5. **IMPORTANT: If you want to see the inner workings of the app, send me an email (ssifa70423(at)kes.edu.kw) and I will add you as a member of the project so you can view and edit a copy of the apps workings**

 ## 📝 Features & Demo